AI SDR

 Conclusion

 Here's my honest take after looking at all of this: AI SDRs are not magic, and they're not a threat to every human SDR job.
-They're a genuinely powerful tool that changes what's possible at the top of the sales funnel.
+They are a genuinely powerful tool that changes what's possible at the top of the sales funnel.

-The 50 statistics in this article point to real gains: more leads, faster responses, better conversion rates, lower costs, and human SDRs who can finally spend their time on the work that actually requires a human.
-That's not a small thing.
-That's a meaningful shift in how sales development can work.
+The 50 statistics in this article point to real, measurable gains: more leads, faster response times, better conversion rates, lower costs per meeting, and human SDRs who can finally spend their time on the work that actually requires a human.
+According to McKinsey, companies that integrate AI into their outbound motion systematically are seeing 35–50% improvements in top-of-funnel productivity.

 That's the playbook.
 The statistics point you there.
 The execution is still up to you.